 |A ME-163 sitting on the grass|

 Nobody seemed in a great hurry to get the extremely volatile fighter into service.
 Finally, some were ready in May 1944 and zipped around in the bomber stream.
 They put on quite a show for the Allied pilots, who watched in astonishment as the little planes zoomed by them without doing them any harm - too fast to aim the guns.
 Units were planned to protect key oil refineries, but ironically there wasn't enough fuel for the fighters.
-The program sputtered along, but nobody was really into it, and finally in the last days of Nazi Germany it was abandoned altogether.
+The program sputtered along, but nobody was really into it, and finally in the last days of the Third Reich it was abandoned altogether.
 All told, the ME 163 pilots shot down some 16 Allied planes for all the effort.
 There are said to be ten ME 163s in museums and quite possibly some more in private hands, and there are a few well-known reproductions that fly at air shows.

 Horten Flying Wing